 How to Paint Unfinished Wood Furniture

 Always start unfinished wood projects with a good sanding.
 I use 220 grit sandpaper that I buy in sheets and cut into fours.
 Then I can easily wrap the sandpaper around an old foam sanding block:

 As you can see I also filled in a few nail gun holes and imperfections using this wood filler.

 Then I used my shop vac to vacuum all the dust, and a soft cloth to wipe it down once more.

-Next I busted out my primer.
-I’ve been really spoiled by chalk paint in that there is rarely a need to prime, but raw wood really soaks up the paint, so primer is a must.
+Next, I busted out my primer.
+I’ve been really spoiled by chalk paint in that there is rarely a need to prime, but raw wood can really soak up the paint, so primer will save on paint.

 One coat is plenty, and then it’s time for paint.

 This table only needed one coat of paint since I was going for a coastal feel and didn’t mind if some of the white primer showed through…